logpacker/go-questions/README.md

 A: d

 ---7/7.txt---
-Q: What's the output sequence of the following code?
+Q: What's the sequence for the output of the following code?

 a.
 3 2 1
 b.
 1 2 3